 Drivers need to record and report each incident of misconduct to the operator to assist in identifying repeat breaches.
-The guidelines provide flexibility in applying consequences, such as longer periods of refused travel (including the potential for refused travel on services provided by more than one bus operator) and the introduction of behaviour agreements for repeat offenders.

-These agreements require engagement by the student and the parent/carer and aim to help students to take responsibility for their behaviour and to learn that misconduct (including fare evasion) is unacceptable.
+The guidelines provide flexibility in applying consequences, including longer periods of refused travel and the introduction of behaviour agreements for repeat offenders.
+These agreements require engagement by the student and the parent/carer and aim to help students to take responsibility for their behaviour and to learn that misconduct is unacceptable.